maxmind/minfraud-api-ruby/README.md

 algorithms.

 To use the Report Transaction API, create a `Minfraud::Components::Report::Transaction` object.
-An IP address and a valid tag are required arguments for this API.
+A valid tag and at least one of the following are required parameters: ip_address, maxmind_id, minfraud_id, transaction_id.
 Additional parameters may be set, as shown below.

 If the report is successful, nothing is returned.
 If the report fails, an exception will be thrown.